 We and our operating subsidiaries all carry a financial strength rating of "A-" (Excellent) with a stable outlook from A.M.
 Best Company, or A.M.
 Best, which is the fourth highest of 15 ratings that A.M.
 Best confers.
+Each of our operating subsidiaries also carry a financial strength rating of "A" with a stable outlook from Kroll Bond Rating Agency, or KBRA, which is the 6th highest of 22 ratings that KBRA confers.

 Commentary, results and financial information presented herein reflect both WHL and those of WRL, on a consolidated basis.
 Where differences between WHL and WRL are relevant separate analysis has been provided.
-Such differences relate entirely too eligible capital amounts.
+Such differences relate entirely to eligible capital amounts.